michael-hoss/ad-skills-101/projects/README.md

 - [IGMR - Robotics and Mechatronics](https://www.igmr.rwth-aachen.de/index.php/de/rob)
 - Contributions about further research activities at RWTH are welcome.

-If you find a topic you want to work on at an institute's website, but there is no related job or thesis advertisement, it is usually a good idea to write a speculative application with at least your CV and transcript of records.
+If you find a topic you could work on at an institute's website, but there is no related job or thesis advertisement, it is usually a good idea to write a speculative application with at least your CV and transcript of records.

 Furthermore, Fachschaft Maschinenbau offers a [platform for student jobs and theses](https://www.fsmb.rwth-aachen.de/jobs/), but not all jobs advertised at the institutes' websites are also listed there.

-## Internships and working student jobs
+## 👔 Internships and working student jobs

 Internships and working student jobs are possible at:
 - Companies who build entire automated driving systems